apollographql/odyssey-lift-off-part1/README.md

-# Odyssey Lift-off I: Basics
+# A quote display system based on....Odyssey Lift-off I: Basics

+In this example, the schema and queries from teh Odyssey lift off are modified to share quotes instead of tracks..

 Welcome to the companion app of Odyssey Lift-off I!
 You can [find the course lessons and instructions on Odyssey](https://odyssey.apollographql.com/lift-off-part1), Apollo's learning platform.